Developmental Studies Department

 Adult Basic Education Program

-The Adult Basic Education Program offers a variety of classes throughout the area to help prepare students for the GED exam.
+The Adult Basic Education Program offers a variety of classes throughout the area to help prepare students for the TASC (Formally GED) exam.
+The TASC - Test Accessing Secondary Completion - replaced the GED on January 1, 2014 in New York state.
 These classes are open to adults and out of school youth ages 17 and older.
-The classes prepare participants for the GED exam by reviewing writing, social studies, science, literature, math, and test taking skills.
+The classes prepare participants for the TASC exam by reviewing writing, social studies, science, literature, math, and test taking skills.
 This program also provides information about the exam and assistance with special testing requests.
-The Adult Education Program also offers basic skills review, GED and ESL on TV, and English as a Second Language instruction.
+The Adult Education Program also offers basic skills review, and English as a Second Language instruction.
 See the below schedule and guidelines or contact us for more information.